-6. SEALING AROUND PROTRUSIONS
+SEALING AROUND PROTRUSIONS

 Where the membrane has to be cut around pipes or other protrusions, carefully cut the membrane around the protrusion and then seal around the protrusion with Newton Mastic to ensure there is no bridging between the damp substrate and the new finish.
+With fix brackets, etc., Newton Mastic should be inserted before fixing bolts are inserted to ensure no bridging from the damp substrate occurs.

-7. PUNCTURING THE MEMBRANE
+PUNCTURING THE MEMBRANE